Improving your business and its functioning isn’t always a piece of cake. In fact, it’s a lot like driving- Highly strategic!

 Bit is the dream tool to help organizations transform the planning process, by making it highly interactive using 100+ integrations.
-Furthermore, it has some robust features to help you create awesome planning documents such as:

 - Bit allows employees to create unlimited documents and interlink them to create wikis that expand the knowledge base.
 Simply highlight the words and you have the option to create a new document.

 - Get management feedback in real-time using @mentions and highlight features as every document comes with its separate comment stream.

 - Create, share, and store documents related to the product in one place without going back and forth to your cloud storage services.

 - Bit has a plethora of amazing templates to kickstart your work.

 - Content management capabilities allow you to store PDFs, videos, images, charts, and more inside one platform for easy access.
 Say goodbye to Google Drive and Dropbox!

 - Bit documents are nothing like you have ever seen.
 Create interactive docs and embed Airtable blocks, Google spreadsheets, PDFs, video tutorials, Typeform surveys- basically anything with a link inside your document.

 That’s it, folks!
 Now, as you hold an advanced understanding of a process improvement plan along with the benefits it involves for your business, it’s time to create one using our robust documentation software- Bit.

 A process improvement plan is a great way of implementing change in business processes, deliver quality work, improve communication, and much more.
 Remember, in order to create a successful process improvement plan, you’re going to need to constantly measure and report it.